-- Teach young people about the benefits of healthy habits such as eating right and being physically active.
+Teach young people about the benefits of healthy habits such as eating right and being physically active.

 Triple Play is a fitness program that seeks to engage kids' Mind, Body, and Soul.
 This is a national program through Boys & Girls Clubs of America (BGCA).
 At our Club, Triple Play involves a variety of learning opportunities and seeks to keep kids engaged in physical activity for 45 minutes at a time during the school year, and 60 minutes per session during the summer.
 Kids participate in a variety of games, from team sports, such as football or basketball, to individual competitions and relay races.
 During these activities, kids are taught sportsmanship, leadership, and teamwork.
-Our staff also implements fitness testing at the beginning and end of each semester to measure our children's growth and development.
+Our staff also implement fitness testing at the beginning and end of each semester to measure our children's growth and development.

 Badges for Baseball

 Badges for Baseball is a crime prevention initiative, for grades 4-7, that encourages healthy out-of-school activities, while improving relationships between law enforcement personnel and youth.
 This program includes twelve lessons that teach kids about things such as integrity, leadership, teamwork, and bullying.
 At the end of the program, we host a "Cops vs. Kids" kickball game, where local law enforcement officers come for a day of fun and competition.
-This past school year,because of Badges for Baseball and a partnership with the Transylvania County Little League, our Club was able to host our first ever Little League Baseball team, the Orioles.
-The team was coached by staff members and assisted by a local law enforcement officer.
+This program also helps to fund our Little League Baseball and Softball teams.